How to Tell if an Onion Is Bad (Easy Signs)

 Onions can be stored in the pantry for a few weeks or in the refrigerator for a few months.
 But what causes an onion to go bad?

 One reason is the lack of drying and curing.
 Onions that are not dried and cured properly may rot.
-The process of drying and curing onions helps to preserve them.
+The process of drying and curing onions helps preserve them.
 A common way to preserve onions is to dehydrate them.
 However, there are many ways to preserve onions.

 Another reason is poor storage.
 Onions should be stored in a cool, dark place where they will not be exposed to light or heat.
-If they are stored in the fridge, make sure they are not in the produce drawer where they will be exposed to moisture and cold temperatures.
+If they are stored in the fridge, make sure they are not in the produce drawer, where they will be exposed to moisture and cold temperatures.

 Another reason onions go bad is because fresh onions are mixed with old onions.
 Onions are supposed to last for weeks in the fridge, but sometimes they spoil faster than that.
 The problem might not be with the onions at all, but with how they’re being stored.
 When onions are fresh, they’re mixed with old onions.
-This can cause the new onions to spoil quickly.
-To prevent this from happening, store fresh onions in a separate part of the fridge from the old onions.

 How to Tell If an Onion Is Bad?